E.solutions

 e.solutions is a joint venture between CARIAD, the automotive software subsidiary in the Volkswagen Group, and Elektrobit, owned by Continental AG.
 It is a company developing automotive infotainment systems, digital dashboards and connectivity boxes for vehicular communication.
 Products are used by all passenger vehicle brands of the Volkswagen Group (Audi, Porsche, Bentley, Lamborghini, Volkswagen, SEAT, Škoda, Cupra Racing).
-The company is headquartered in Ingolstadt with another office in Erlangen, both in Germany.
+The company is headquartered in Ingolstadt with another office in Erlangen and Wolfsburg, all in Germany.In 2026 there was announced that the employees will be establishing and electing a worker´s council supported by the local branch of the trade union.